Seneli/Seneli/README.md

-## Hello helloo 🌺 My name's Seneli and welcome to my Github 🐼
+## Hello hello 🌺 My name's Seneli and welcome to my Github 🐼

 I'm a 4th year at Carleton University!
 <!--